dalehamel/mctop-tool-example/docs/00500-usdt-prototype-mcsnoop.md

 ```

 By reading arg3 to get the probe size, a bpftrace script could be
-written that provided similar output to mctop, at least for the SET
+written that provided similar output to `mctop`, at least for the SET
 command:

 ```{.awk include=src/mcsnoop-orig.bt}